-The Firm has a rigorous and disciplined performance management process.

-We use both quantitative and qualitative criteria to assess performance and to inform individual compensation determinations.
+The Firm has a rigorous and disciplined performance management process, which actively manages the performance of its employees through the year.
+To that end, after setting yearly objectives, we use both quantitative and qualitative criteria to assess performance during the compensation cycle, and to then inform individual compensation determinations.

 A balanced assessment of employees' performance is undertaken taking account of business and financial results, risk and control outcomes, client/customer goals (where appropriate), and other priorities including people and leadership objectives.
+Risk and control is a key focus for the Firm and there are three expectations specific to this assessment: (1) Drives a robust risk/control environment (2) Demonstrates expected risk/control behaviours and (3) Identifies, escalates and remediates issues.

 These four performance categories appropriately consider short-, medium- and long-term goals that drive sustained shareholder value, while accounting for risk and control outcomes.
 There is no specific weighting assigned to any one factor, metric or component.